pmknyc/science_daily/planning_notes.md

 ## Startup -
 # CLI     Display user messages
-   1. Welcome to app
+   *  Welcome to app
-   2. Brief description of app
+   *  Brief description of app
+   *  Show "update time" of headlines list.
-   3. Requests and collects User choices
+   *  Request and collect User choices
+   *  Choice 1: see articles list in Date or Alphabetical order?
+      * display list of 10 headlines in order chosen
-      a. at start, ask user to choose article number to see more info OR exit app
+   *  Choice 2:   headline number to see more info on article OR choose to Exit app.
-      b. 'gets' user input
+   *  'gets' user choice as input
+      *  If Exit choice: display "goodbye" doc and ScienceDaily.com acknowledgment
-   4. Displays detailed info on chosen article
+      *  If Headline Number choice: Display detailed info on chosen article
-      a.
-Time headline list was last updated (Add to scrape)

       b. article attributes:  :subtitle, :source, :abstract, :date_posted, :full_url

 # Scraper